Chirab/Strace_2018/Readme.md

 I didn't do the return value.

-PS : Forget about the malloc of 100, i was tired.
+PS : Forget about the malloc of 100